Wichita Dentist – What Can I Do About Crooked Teeth?

 • Eat too many sugary foods.
 This can lead to tooth decay around the brackets that could permanently stain or damage your teeth.

-• Play sports and active games without wearing a mouth guard.
+• Play sports and active games without wearing a mouthguard.
 A guard can protect your mouth and jaw from getting hurt.
-Your dentist can suggest a proper mouth guard to wear with your braces.
+Your dentist can suggest a proper mouth guard to wear while undergoing orthodontic treatment.

-Orthodontic treatment can seem long, but the results are 100% worth it!
-You won’t want to wait to show off your new, beautiful smile to everyone!
+Orthodontic treatment can seem long, but the results can last a lifetime!
+You won’t want to wait to show off your new, beautiful smile!

-Call Wichita Family Dental at (316)630-9339 to schedule your orthodontic consultation today, you won’t regret it!
+Call Wichita Family Dental at (316)630-9339 to schedule your FREE orthodontic consultation today.

 Comments are closed.